Skip to main content

 About

-Steel Century Groove is a single player role playing game.
+Steel Century Groove is a single player role playing game with comedy, anime and science fiction themes.
 It was developed by Sloth Gloss Games and was released on January 28, 2026.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Pilot mecha in rhythm-RPG dance battles.
 Assemble a squad of colossal dancers, challenge every rival you lock eyes with, compete for the championship trophy, and uncover the secrets of a world where everything moves to the drumbeat of steel feet.